Construction Prompts (AI Agent Templates)¶

 :auth,:cart,:tagging.
 Sub-areas use dotted children::cart.item,:cart.checkout.
 Every registration the feature ships uses this prefix. - Verify the prefix is unused.
 Query each kind:

-(rf/handlers :event)— none should start with your prefix.(rf/handlers :sub)— likewise.(rf/handlers :view)— likewise.(rf/app-schemas)— yourapp-dbpaths must be free.- Identify the feature's
+(rf/registrations :event)— none should start with your prefix.(rf/registrations :sub)— likewise.(rf/registrations :view)— likewise.(rf/app-schemas)— yourapp-dbpaths must be free.- Identify the feature's

 app-dbshape.
 Pick a single root key matching the prefix::cart,:auth, etc. All feature state lives under that key.
 No exceptions. - Identify external dependencies.
 Other features (e.g.,